madprops/blog/docs/armtrak.md

 ![](img/lasers/laser_freeze.png)

-1) Confusion: Temporarily switches the direction of left and right controls for enemies.
+1) Confusion: Temporarily switches the direction of left and right controls for the enemy.
 Left becomes right, and right becomes left.
 When a warp is destroyed while carrying this laser, it becomes hostile and causes players to explode when touching it.
 This laser changes color automatically as it moves.

 ![](img/lasers/laser_confusion.png)

-1) Flame: A constant flame thrower that causes burn damage.
+1) Flame: A constant flame-thrower that causes burn damage.
 It can be stacked to make it stronger.

 ![](img/lasers/laser_flame.png)

-1) Blade: A close distance melee weapons with three cores, that causes the ship to rotate and hit enemies with a blade if they come in contact, causing burn damage.
+1) Blade: A close distance melee weapon with three cores, that causes the ship to rotate and hit enemies with a blade if they come in contact, causing burn damage.

 ![](img/lasers/laser_blade.png)